$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Solution to the optimal stopping problem

-where the strict inequality follows from the fact that $\Lambda$ is strictly positive in each argument on $D$ (see Lemma \ref{lemma:auxiliaryfunctionLambda}).
-Therefore $b(u-)=b(u)$ for all $u>0$ and $b$ is continuous. \end{proof} From Lemma \ref{lemma:basicpropertiesofb} we know that $b$ and $h$ converge at the same limit when $u$ tends to infinity.
-Moreover, from the discussion about $h$ after Lemma \ref{lemma:propertiesofExgn} we know that in case that $X$ is of finite variation there exists a value $u_h^*<\infty$ for which $h(u)=0$ for all $u\geq u^*_h$.
-That suggests a similar behaviour for $b$, the next lemma addresses that conjecture.
+where the strict inequality follows from the fact that $\Lambda$ is strictly positive in each argument in $D$ (see Lemma \ref{lemma:auxiliaryfunctionLambda}).
+Hence we have got a contradiction and $b(u-)=b(u)$ for all $u>0$.
+Therefore $b$ is a continuous function. \end{proof}

+From Lemma \ref{lemma:behaviourofbatinfinity} we know that $b(u)$ converges to zero when $u$ tends to infinity.
+Moreover, from the discussion about $h$ after equation (\ref{eq:functionh}), we know that in case that $X$ is of finite variation, there exists a value $u_h^*<\infty$ for which $h(u)=0$ for all $u\geq u^*_h$.
+That suggests a similar behaviour for $b$.
+The next lemma addresses that conjecture.